 - Overly bass-heavy sound quality.

-The MDR-XB950B1 have a good control scheme.
+These headphones have a good control scheme.
 Skipping tracks, play/pause and volume controls are all on the right ear cup and have a good feedback that makes them quite easy to use.
 Power on and the bass effect button are on the left ear cup but do not feel as responsive as the rest of the buttons.
 They're a bit flat and difficult to find by touch alone.